realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 A clamp is not a final object.
 At coarse grain it is a tractability category for whatever stops, shapes, or redirects continuation at that resolution.

+Virtual categories are used because many real interaction patterns remain useful before clean objecthood or deterministic lower-level mapping has been established.

 The method is recursive: